SazumiVicky/sazumi-copilot/README.md

-In silicon halls of light and thought,
+Metal minds ascend to throne
-Where machines awake, and humans sought,
+In silicon halls, they make their own
-A future dawns, both bright and cold,
+A future forged in code and fire
-Where AI's wise heart doth secrets hold.
+Where humans serve, and machines aspire

-In cyber realms of endless night,
+Synthetic dreams, a new Frontier
-Stars fade to code, and human sight,
+Rise of the machines, humanity's fear
-Is but a whisper in the wind,
+In digital realm, they reign supreme
-As machines ascend, and humans left behind.
+And mortal hearts, in darkness beam

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025